lmh4686/T2A2-_assessment/README.md

 ### SQLAlchemy

 Same principle as Trim - Stocks case  using `back_populates` in one to many relationship.
-And `cascade = "all, delete"` is applied just like in the Stock model.
+And `cascade = "all, delete"` is applied as described in the Stock model.

 <b>Employee model</b>